Digital Realty Trust Inc. (DLR) Shares Down Despite Recent Market Volatility

 Conclusion

-In conclusion, Digital Realty Trust Inc. (DLR) has seen bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+In a nutshell, Digital Realty Trust Inc. (DLR) has experienced a bad performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.